 Yes!
-Writers can leave client ratings, as well as comments regarding their experiences with clients.
-These ratings and comments can be seen on each Client Profile page.
+Writers can leave comments regarding their experiences with clients.
+These comments can be seen on each Client Profile page.
 Writers often use this information to determine which clients they want to work for.

-If you wish to see a client's average rating, and all comments from fellow writers, click on the Client ID.
+If you wish to see comments from fellow writers, click on the Client ID.

 Interact Media cannot answer project-specific questions.
 If you have a question about a project or page you're working on, please contact the client.